 TGaz Editor: Modify the following paragraph to 11.21.6.4.4.2 (on page 152, line 30):

-In the Non-TB Ranging measurement exchange sequence, the ISTA shall transmit the Ranging NDP Announcement frame with the same bandwidth as the I2R NDP to reserve the medium. (#1829) The Ranging NDP Announcement frame shall contain one STA Info field with the AID11 subfield set to the AID or RSID of the RSTA. (#3222, #TC707r3)
+In the Non-TB Ranging measurement exchange sequence, the ISTA shall transmit the Ranging NDP Announcement frame with the same bandwidth as the I2R NDP to reserve the medium. (#1829) The Ranging NDP Announcement frame shall be unicast with the RA field set to the address of the RSTA, and contain one STA Info field with the AID11 subfield set to 0. (#3222, #TC707r3) If negotiated, the NPD Announcement frame shall contain another STA Info field with AID11 subfield set to 2045, and the I2R Tx Power subfield shall be set to indicate the tx power of the following I2R NDP.
+If the STA Info field with AID11 subfield set to 2045 is included, the ISTA shall set the R2I NDP Target RSSI subfield to either its preferred receive signal power or a reserved value.

 11.21.6.4.4.3 Non-TB Ranging Measurement Reporting phase